 Pub.
-L. 107-295, title IV, §430, Nov.
+L. 107-295, title IV, $\S430,$ Nov.
 25, 2002, 116 Stat.
 2128, provided that:

-"(a) IN GENERAL.-The Commandant of the Coast Guard may provide support, with or without reimbursement, to an entity engaged in fishing vessel safety training, includingtional and safety publications; and
+"(a) IN GENERAL.-The Commandant of the Coast Guard may provide support, with or without reimbursement, to an entity engaged in fishing vessel safety training, including-

-(1) assistance in developing training curricula;
+"(1) assistance in developing training curricula;

-"(2) use of Coast Guard personnel, including active duty members, members of the Coast Guard Reserve, and members of the Coast Guard Auxiliary, as tem-"(3) sharing of appropriate Coast Guard informa-
+"(2) use of Coast Guard personnel, including active duty members, members of the Coast Guard Reserve, and members of the Coast Guard Auxiliary, as temporary or adjunct instructors;